farzanejavadi1993/SecureNote/README.md

 - **🗑️ Delete Multiple Notes:** Quickly delete several notes at once.
 - **✅ Confirmation Dialogs:** Safe and user-friendly dialogs confirm critical actions like deleting or exporting notes.

-#### Security
+### 🛡️ Security Architecture
-- **🔐 App PIN Lock:**  The application is protected by a 4-digit PIN.
+- **🔐 App PIN Lock:** Integrated authentication system requiring a 4-digit PIN.
-- **🔒 Manual Lock:**  Users can also manually lock the app at any time via a dedicated lock icon in the app bar.
+- **🔒 Manual Lock:** dedicated lock trigger allowing users to secure the session instantly.
-- **🛡️ Data-at-Rest Encryption:**  All note content is encrypted using a cipher before being saved to the database.
-This ensures that data is unreadable even if the device's storage is compromised by an attacker.
+- **🛡️ Data-at-Rest Encryption:** All note content is **encrypted** using a custom cipher before being written to the database.
+Even if the physical database file is compromised, the content remains unreadable.
-- **📲 Screenshot Protection:**  On Android, the system is prevented from taking screenshots or showing app content in the "Recent Apps" switcher, protecting on-screen data from being captured.
+- **📲 Privacy Screen:** (Android) Prevents the operating system from taking screenshots or displaying app content in the "Recent Apps" switcher.

+> **A Note on the PIN Feature Implementation:**
+>
+> For the purpose of this showcase, the PIN lock is managed directly via the lock icon in the app bar.
+This allows for quick demonstration of the app's core security features (setting a PIN, locking, and removing it).
+>
-  Note on PIN Implementation: The PIN lock will enable by user to showcase the security architecture.
-In a production-grade application, this would be a user-configurable feature managed via a dedicated Settings screen, allowing users to enable or disable the passcode based on their preference.
-The PIN's storage mechanism would also be enhanced for production use.
+> In a full production application, this functionality would be moved to a dedicated **Settings screen**.
+This would provide a clearer and more intuitive user experience, allowing users to explicitly enable or disable the passcode and manage other security preferences, rather than toggling it from the main screen's app bar.

 #### Platform-Specific Features
 - **Android:**